ploum/lingi2401/projects_reports/Report-Piquard-Thibaut-46341300.md

 As a complement to this work, I noticed that the documentation inside the project was not up to date (contrary to the one on the wiki).
 I therefore undertook to update all the documentation concerning the strings in the application.
 The goal of this documentation is to ensure that all configuration and interface strings will be consistent, well-written and well-translated, providing a better user experience.

-Since the VLC community ignore all pull requests on Github (https://wiki.videolan.org/Sending_Patches_VLC/), i didn't make one.
+Since the VLC community [ignore](https://wiki.videolan.org/Sending_Patches_VLC/) all pull requests on Github , I didn't make one.
 So you can see my latest commit here : https://github.com/ThibautPi/vlc/commit/1305fb76f83a9146b9942a33b29f17d3693a0bce